KobeW50/ReVanced-Documentation/README.md

 # Info

-All documentation is not official.
+All documentation in this repository is not official.
 These are just things I personally maintain.

 Please open an issue if you have a question or suggestion, or if you plan to open a pull request.
 Thanks!